twhite96/TWBlog/_posts/2020-06-26-flexing-my-css-muscles-by-adding-a-bit-of-panache.md

 I wanted all header elements to be highlighted on every page.
 It was difficult to accomplish this with the different templates that my Jekyll theme has in its `_layouts` folder.

-I dug into the Sass in my theme and looked for any classes that targeted what I wanted and added the gradient to them.
-Unfortunately, I got highlights on *everything*, links, tags, paragraphs, headers, my newsletter box.
-It was a *disaster*.
+I dug into the Sass in my theme and looked for any classes that targeted what I wanted and added the gradient to them but that also didn't work.

 <figure>
     <img class="align-center" src="https://res.cloudinary.com/twhiteblog/image/upload/v1592438354/ugh_yrklef.png" />